AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 * The managed library option ships with a specific version of AppMeasurement.js

-* Multiple Analytics instances like having two Analytics "Tools" in DTM is not supported
+* Multiple Analytics instances, like having two Analytics "Tools" in DTM, is not supported

 * General: New options for *Custom* Character Set and Currency Code